technology-toolbox/website/content/blog/jjameson/2011/05/02/missing-thumbnail-images-in-sharepoint-you-probably-forgot-to-specify-the-quot-contenttype-quot-property.md

 title: "Missing thumbnail images in SharePoint?...You probably forgot to specify the \"ContentType\" property"
 date: 2011-05-02T05:33:00-06:00
 excerpt:
-  "During the process of creating my previous post , I discovered the thumbnail images were not rendering as expected for the custom images that I added to the out-of-the-box SharePoint /PublishingImages picture library (via a feature).
+  During the process of creating my previous post , I discovered the thumbnail images were not rendering as expected for the custom images that I added to the out-of-the-box SharePoint /PublishingImages picture library (via a feature).
-   Here is the content..."
+   Here is the content...
 aliases:
   [
     "/blog/jjameson/archive/2011/05/01/missing-thumbnail-images-in-sharepoint-you-probably-forgot-to-specify-the-quot-contenttype-quot-property.aspx",